ekimb/mendel/README.md

 ## Input

-`mendel` takes a single FASTA/FASTQ input, and requires the user to specify the k-mer length.
+`mendel` takes a single FASTA/FASTQ input, and requires the user to specify the k- and l-mer lengths.

 ## Output data